-The Authority's Heritage Assets are held at Towneley Hall Art Gallery & Museum and Burnley Town Hall.
-The Authority has seven collections of heritage assets which are held principally for their contribution to knowledge, understanding and appreciation of the Authority's history and local area.
-Heritage Assets are recognised and measured (including treatment of revaluation gains and losses) in accordance with the Authority's accounting policies on property, plant and equipment.
-However, some of the measurement rules are relaxed in relation to heritage as detailed below.
-The Authority's collections of heritage assets are accounted for as follows.
+The Council's Heritage Assets are held at Towneley Hall Art Gallery & Museum and Burnley Town Hall.
+The museum has seven collections of heritage assets which are held principally for their contribution to knowledge, understanding and appreciation of the Council's history and local area.
+Heritage Assets are recognised and measured (including the treatment of revaluation gains and losses) in accordance with the Council's accounting policies on property, plant and equipment.
+However, some of the measurement rules are relaxed allowing the Council's heritage assets to be included on the Balance Sheet at their insured value where available.